aosabook/500lines/modeller/chapter.md

 OpenGL calls that are bundled together and named.
 The calls can be dispatched with `glClassList(LIST_NAME)`.
 Finally, the concrete primitives (Sphere and Cube) define the call list required to render them.
 They could also specialize any of the other Node behaviour, if necessary.

 Using a class structure like this means that the Node class is easily extensible.
-As an example of the extensibility, consider adding a new Node type containing multiple primitives, say a snow figure.
-It would have 3 white Spheres, and a few small colored Spheres to add features.
-We can easily extend the node class for this situation by creating a new class `class SnowFigure(Node)` which will override some of the functionality of the Node.
+As an example of the extensibility, consider adding a Node type that combines multiple primitived, like a figure for a character.
+We can easily extend the node class for this situation by creating a new class `class Figure(Node)` which will override some of the functionality of the Node.

 It would contain multiple sub-nodes that represent the figure.
 Most call will simply dispatch to all of the sub-nodes: `render`, `translate`, `scale`.
 To disable changing the color, we simply make `rotate_color` a no-op.
 Finally, `pick` remains unchanged, since it is used for selecting the entire